Thousands of Americans in desperate need of extra money to pay their bills are lining up every day across the country to donate plasma for cash.

 To ensure safety, BioLife Plasma Services says there are strict guidelines to protect both the donors and patients receiving the plasma.
 Here are a few of the basic eligibility requirements:

 - Must weigh at least 110 pounds

 - Must provide identification and proof of address

 You’re probably wondering how much you’ll be paid in exchange for twice a week visits to the donor center, which take roughly 90 minutes each time.

 CSL Plasma, another major company, says donors can make up to $400 a month.

-Although it’s only $30 to $40 per visit, donating plasma is something thousands of people living paycheck-to-paycheck appear willing to do.
+Although it’s only $30 to $40 per visit, donating plasma is something thousands of people living paycheck-to-paycheck appear very willing to do.